Land Acknowledgement & DEI Statement

 Sharing my privilege and resources as much as possible with BIWOC in my community and beyond

-Offering payment plans, a Patreon community and discounted coaching packages to those within the LGBTQ+ community, BIWOC, women with disabilities; please communicate directly with me if you wish to take advantage of these offerings
+Offering payment plans, extended payment plans, and discounted coaching packages to those within the LGBTQ+ community, BIWOC, women with disabilities; please communicate directly with me if you wish to take advantage of these offerings

 Offering an array of coaching support and services at different price points to ensure that I'm accessible to a range of women seeking support

 Regular and on-going evaluation of coaching tools, communications, policies, and programs to ensure they are a reflection of my commitment to anti-oppression, anti-racism and inclusion in my work

 As a team of one, I do not currently have any staff/team members; however, when the time for expansion and hiring arrives, I am committed to prioritize the hiring of BIWOC, members of the LGBTQ+ community, women with disabilities, etc.